giguru/converse/README.md

 ```

 ### Define your components
-Then define your retriever and reader
+Then define your retriever and reader.
 ```python
 retriever = ORConvQARetriever(
     document_store=document_store,